MisanthropicBit/bibpy/docs/tutorial.rst

 .. code:: bash

     # Assume we still have the entries from the previous example loaded here
-    >>> bibpy.write_string(entries)
+    >>> bibpy.write_string(result1.entries)
-    >>> bibpy.write_file('references.bib', entries)
+    >>> bibpy.write_file('new-references.bib', result2.entries)

-Both functions take a lot of formatting options to e.g. align the equal signs of fields in entries, or sort fields alphabetically or using a user-defined, partial order.
+Both functions take a lot of formatting options for e.g. alignment of the equal signs of fields in entries, sorting fields alphabetically or using a user-defined, partial order.
 Try running the `formatting example
 <https://github.com/MisanthropicBit/bibpy/examples/formatting.py>`_ to see the
 effects of all the options.
-There is also the :code:`bibformat` tool which we defer until a later section.

 Manipulating reference data
 ---------------------------

-bibpy has been designed for ease of use so most manipulation of reference data should come relatively easy.
+bibpy has been designed so manipulating reference data is easy.
 For this section, we assume that we have loaded the following data into the variable :code:`entries`:

 .. code:: bibtex